AsherJingkongChen/qscrape/README.md

 ## What is it for?

-With `qscrape`, you can scrape the web pages more easier.
+With `qscrape`, you can easliy scrape web pages.

 We've provided a simple CLI for you.
 You can obtain `qscrape` from NPM.
 Please see the section [`How to Obtain`](#how-to-obtain).